funbeedev/CheckChangedFilesHelper/README.md

 This repo shows an example of how GitHub Action workflows can be used to automate checks on files changed in the repo.

 This project relies on the [`Get Changed Files`](https://github.com/marketplace/actions/get-changed-files) Action available on the GitHub marketplace.
-The `Get Changed Files` Action will provide all added, renamed and modified files in a JSON file within the runner filesystem.
-When a file or multiple files are changed on the repo, it will identify each changed file.
+This Action provides all added, renamed and modified files as a JSON file within the runner filesystem.
+When a file or multiple files are changed on the repo, it will identify and list each in the JSON file.

 `Check Changed Files Helper` takes each changed file and performs a check to execute any recognised source file types.
 A handy way to automate checks of files submitted to your repository!